|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The three crew killed in the crash were officially declared dead the day of the mission.
 After the recovery of remains, the two recovered crew members were buried at Bomana War Cemetery.
 Ophel at A1.
 C. 6.
 MacDonald at A1.
 C. 5.

 Bernard remains listed as Missing In Action (MIA) and is memorialized at Bomana War Cemetery on the Port Moresby Memorial, panel 9.
+He also has a memorial marker at Sandgate Cemetery in Newcastle, NSW at Ang 2, section 124 lot 5.

 Osborne was killed in the crash of Avro Anson LT781 on September 11, 1944.
 Afterwards, he was buried at Evans Head War Cemetery at Plot B. Row B. Grave 9.